-Further Instances of Noncompliance.
-If the awardee or the awardee's firms fail to comply with HFMI or SNAP rules and more than three such instances of noncompliance have already been documented, then the USDA will rescind the remaining Federal HFMI funds in their entirety.
+Instance of Noncompliance.
+If the awardee or the awardee's firms fail to comply with HFMI or SNAP rules, the USDA will rescind the remaining Federal HFMI funds in their entirety.

 Considering a History of Noncompliance during Application Evaluation.
 A history of noncompliance with HFMI or any other USDA grant policies and requirements will be considered during the HFMI application evaluation process.